 Costa Mesa Bus Accident Attorneys

 As much as we rely on public transportation in Orange County, we are often at the mercy of it.
 Large buses can be major road hazards that make wide-turns, have larger blind spots, and take significantly longer to brake when compared to passenger vehicles.
-Coupled with the busy roads and highways around Costa Mesa, these vehicles come with a high risk of catastrophic injuries.
+Coupled with the busy roads and highways around Costa Mesa, these vehicles come with a high risk of catastrophic injuries, such as head trauma.
 When a negligent driver is behind the wheel or the bus company fails to properly inspect these high-powered vehicles, tragic accidents can occur.

 If you or a loved one has suffered a serious injury as a result of a negligent bus driver or transit company in Costa Mesa, please reach out to Allen, Flatt, Ballidis & Leslie to secure the legal representation of a Costa Mesa auto accident attorney.
 We offer free consultations to any potential client and can review your case to determine liability and proper compensation.
 Call us at (949) 752-7474 to ensure you receive fair treatment under the law.